titon/db/docs/entity.md

 }
 ```

-To set the entity class used by models, update the `entity` configuration with the fully qualified class name.
+To set the entity class used by tables, update the `entity` configuration with the fully qualified class name.